sirlordt/run_build_dev_env/memory-bank/activeContext.md

 ### Staged Changes (Not Yet Committed)

+- Added new script **inject_cline_custom_instructions.sh**:
+  - Creates custom instructions for Claude AI assistant
+  - Configures Claude to maintain a "Memory Bank" of project documentation
+  - Sets up a structured approach to documentation with core files (projectbrief.md, productContext.md, etc.)
+  - Defines workflows for Plan Mode and Act Mode
+  - Establishes documentation update processes
+  - Uses SQLite to store configuration in VSCode's database

 - Enhanced build_cpp_dev_env.sh:
-  - Added `nano` to the list of installed packages
+  - Added `nano` and `sqlite3` and `jq` to the list of installed packages
+  - Added code to create and run inject_cline_custom_instructions.sh in the container
+  - Added CONTAINER_NAME to system-wide environment variables in /etc/environment
   - Added VSCode password-store configuration to use basic authentication
   - Added configuration to prevent credential prompts in VSCode
   - Added VSCode Git configuration to disable git features in the container: